All Products

 You can go to the Instance Details tab of an ECS instance in the ECS console to view the private IP address of the ECS instance.

-• If you selected Reserve original classic endpoint, you must add the VPC endpoint to your application that runs on an ECS instance before the classic network endpoint expires.
+• If you select Reserve original classic endpoint, you must add the VPC endpoint to your application that runs on an ECS instance before the classic network endpoint expires.

 Note

-If the RDS instance resides in a VPC and you want to connect a classic network-hosted ECS instance to the RDS instance over an internal network, you can use ClassicLink to establish a connection.
+• If you want to connect a classic network-type ECS instance to the VPC-type RDS instance over an internal network, you can use ClassicLink to establish a connection.
 Alternatively, you can migrate the ECS instance to the same VPC as the RDS instance.
-For more information, see Overview of ClassicLink.
+For more information, see Overview and Migrate ECS instances from the classic network to a VPC.

 Related operations